Timber Rattlesnake Habitat

 — DEC Timber Rattlesnake Fact Sheet

-But rattlers rarely strike.
+However, rattlers rarely strike.
 There are no reports of deadly rattlesnake bites in the Catskills.
 Rattlesnakes tend to be docile.
-They do not want to waste venom, do not want to strike at non-prey, and only do so when provoked.
+They do not want to waste venom, do not want to strike at non-prey, and will generally only do so when cornered or provoked.

 Where are the rattlesnakes?